Madame-Aehm/dragonflies-mern/react-optimized.md

 ### useMemo()

 The `useMemo()` hook is used to memoize a value _within_ a component between renders.
 Only if values defined in the `useMemo` **dependency array** change, will the value be recalculated and re-cached, preventing lag in component re-renders.
-Memoizing a large variable (such as an array or object) might also be necessary to make it useable in a dependency array (**note** this is not required for state variables which are memoized between renders by default.)
+Memoizing a large variable (such as an array or object) might also be necessary to make it useable in a dependency array.

 ```ts
 const filteredPets = pets.filter(pet => {